funcompbio/assignment-2/README.md

      NOM;IEPG_CONFIRMAT
      ```
   3. The second and following lines should contain the names of counties
-     and the value of their risk of outbreak separated by a semicolon (`;`).
+     and the value of their risk of outbreak separated by a semicolon (`;`)
+     derived from the general population, that is, **excluding the data
-     For instance, one such lines could look like this one:
+     from geriatric residences**.
+For instance, one such lines could look
+     like this one:
      ```
      SEGRIA;205.625
      ```